-There is a driver / harness code called "innerproduct.cilk" under hw4 on the course web site.
 You can use this file as a template and implement the required functions, which are left blank for you to fill in.
-The same directory contains a sample makefile and a header with the timing function.
+The timing function is available in this header.
+A sample makefile is also available.

 Your program will be executed as: